 Capitalized amounts except unproved costs are depleted using the units of production method.
 The depletion expense per unit of production is the ratio of the sum of our unamortized historical costs and estimated future development costs to our proved reserve volumes.
 Estimation of hydrocarbon reserves relies on professional judgment and use of factors that cannot be precisely determined.
 Subsequent reserve estimates materially different from those reported would change the depletion expense recognized during the future reporting periods.
-For the year ended December 31, 2013, our average depletion expense per unit of production was \$27.62 per Boe.
-A 10% decrease in our estimated net proved reserves at December 31, 2013 would result in a \$0.94 per Boe increase in our per unit depletion.
+For the year ended December 31, 2014, our average depletion expense per unit of production was \$29.86 per Boe.
+A 10% decrease in our estimated net proved reserves at December 31, 2014 would result in a \$1.41 per Boe increase in our 12-month per unit depletion rate.

-To the extent the capitalized costs in our full cost pool (net of depreciation, depletion and amortization and related deferred taxes) exceed the sum of the present value (using a 10% discount rate and based on period-end oil and natural gas prices) of the estimated future net cash flows from our proved oil and natural gas reserves and the capitalized cost associated with our unproved properties, we would have a capitalized ceiling impairment.
+To the extent the capitalized costs in our full cost pool (net of depreciation, depletion and amortization and related deferred taxes) exceed the sum of the present value (using a 10% discount rate and based on 12-month/SEC oil and natural gas prices) of the estimated future net cash flows from our proved oil and natural gas reserves and the capitalized cost associated with our unproved properties, we would have a capitalized ceiling impairment.
 Such costs would be charged to operations as a reduction of the carrying value of oil and natural gas properties.
 The risk that we will be required to write down the carrying value of our oil and natural gas properties increases when oil and natural gas prices are depressed, even if the low prices are temporary.
-In addition, capitalized ceiling impairment charges may occur if we experience poor drilling results or estimations of our proved reserves are substantially reduced.
+In addition, capitalized ceiling impairment charges may occur if we experience poor drilling results or if estimations of our proved reserves are substantially reduced.
 A capitalized ceiling impairment is a reduction in earnings that does not impact cash flows, but does impact operating income and shareholders' equity.
-Once recognized, a capitalized ceiling impairment charge to oil and natural gas prices are depressed or if we have substantial downward revisions in our estimated proved reserves.
-As of December 31, 2013 we have not incurred a capitalized ceiling impairment charge.
-However, no assurance can be given that we will not experience a capitalized ceiling impairment charge in future periods.
-In addition, capitalized ceiling impairment charges may occur if estimates of proved hydrocarbon reserves are substantially reduced or estimates of future development costs increase significantly.
-See "Item 2.
-Properties-Proved Reserves," for a discussion of our reserve estimation assumptions.
+Once recognized, a capitalized ceiling impairment charge to oil and natural gas properties cannot be reversed at a later date.
+The risk that we will experience a ceiling test writedown increases when oil and natural gas prices are depressed or if we have substantial downward revisions in our estimated proved reserves.